List of My Happy Marriage characters: Main characters

 Miyo is a kind-hearted and beautiful 19-year-old young woman who is the eldest daughter of the Saimori family.
-Born without any supernatural talent, following the death of her birth mother, she had a very traumatic upbringing as she was treated like a servant by her stepmother and younger half-sister, while her own father deemed her to be useless and never showed her love or protected her from the abuse.
-Miyo is married off to Kiyoka Kudou, a "ruthless soldier" and the head of the famous Kudou family, just so she can be "at least useful" to the Saimoris.
+Seemingly born without any supernatural talent, she had a very traumatic upbringing as she was relentlessly and abusively treated like a servant by her stepmother and younger half-sister, while her own father deemed her to be useless and never showed her love or protected her from the abuse.
+Years later, Miyo's father had her married off to Kiyoka Kudou, a "ruthless soldier" and the head of the famous Kudou family, just so she can be "at least much useful" to both him and the Saimoris.
 It is later revealed that she is connected to the infamous Usuba family through her mother, making her highly sought after for her offspring's potential for great supernatural abilities.